 What is the best rash guard for BJJ?

 The Sanabul Essentials Long Sleeve is the best overall value at $30.
 It holds up through months of training and weekly washing without losing compression.
-If you train frequently and want premium durability, the Hayabusa Lightweight at $55 is worth the investment — it lasts significantly longer and feels noticeably better.
+If you train frequently and want premium durability, the Hayabusa Fusion at $60 is worth the investment — it lasts significantly longer and feels noticeably better.

 Should I get a long sleeve or short sleeve rash guard for BJJ?